At a Glance

 Make sure you brush up on your technical knowledge regarding financial reporting, statutory accounts, and audit processes.
 Be ready to answer questions that test your understanding of these areas, as they are crucial for the role.

-Expect scenario-based questions that assess your problem-solving abilities and decision-making skills.
-Think of specific situations where you had to overcome challenges in finance, particularly in a multi-academy or public sector context.
+Expect scenario-based questions that assess your problem-solving skills and ability to handle challenges in a finance function.
+Think of specific situations where you had to implement improvements or resolve issues, especially in a multi-academy context.

-Since this is a values-driven organisation, take time to research their mission and values.
-Be prepared to discuss how your personal values align with theirs and how you can contribute to their culture of continuous improvement and innovation.
+Since this is a values-driven organisation, take some time to research their mission and values.
+Be prepared to discuss how your personal values align with theirs and how you can contribute to their culture of continuous improvement and collaboration.